Skip to content

 top 10 rarest cars in the world

-F-88 is an innovative car with high performance and unusual deck design manufactured in 1954 with a Super 88 V8 engine.
+F-88 is an innovative car with high performance and an unusual deck design manufactured in 1954 with a Super 88 V8 engine.

 It had a spectacular interior, with two passenger seats and sports convertible features.
 The features also added an unusual decorative style deck, with a 250 hp engine.